 * Turn off the PREAMP.
 You don't need it all the time - only for very low signals - and all it does is raise the noise floor most of the time.

 * Is the noise time-dependant?
 Several summers ago I started experiencing a loud buzzing noise on every band that looked something like this on a digital waterfall.
 The clue was time.
 The noise appeared only as evening approached and at night.
 Soon after dawn the sound went away.
+That led several hams to suggest I contact the town's light department about a broken street lamp, which turned out to be the problem.
+(Reading has sodium lights and when the starters break they create wideband noise that can be heard on HF all over town.)

 * Has anything changed at your QTH (is there a new piece of equipment or appliance?)

 * Check for ground loops.
 That means the path of the ground cannot return to any previous point, it has to be a line of devices, not looped back anywhere.
-Read this article on removing Ground Loops.
+Read this Article on removing Ground Loops

 * Speaking of ground, how is YOUR ground system?
 I'm gonna say what thousands have said before: You cannot understate the importance of a good ground system.
 "An improper ground wire can become an antenna" is how Ray, NR1R explained it to me.
 At the suggestion of Woody, WW1WW I pounded a ground rod (galvanzied copper) in the same hole as my sump pump.
+On the other side of the ground cable (braided #6) I installed these two ground bars.
+Each piece of equipment in the shack (the rig, the tuner, even the PC) gets its own braided wire ground connection.
+Looks neat and provides a great ground.

 The next questions I got when I was looking for the source of my 40 and 80 meter noise problem had to do with the sound of the noise.
-Yes, noise has different sounds.
+Yes, noise has different sounds:

 * There's the AC hum like that of an old tube radio, which could mean a bad power supply to the rig, or a problem with some other device in your shack or home (we'll get to the home question shortly)